ZONESTAR3D/Z8P/Z8P-MK2/2-Operation_Guide/Bed_Auto_Leveling/readme.md

 Now you can try to print a test file to verfiy the bed auto leveling result.
 Steps as below:
 1. Copy **[level_test_310.gcode :arrow_down:](./level_test_310.zip)** to SD card and print it from SD card (Fig 1).
 2. When printing started, double click (click twice in one second) the knob to open Baby Z offset menu (Fig 2).
-3. Rotate the knob and watch the nozzle, let the filament pasted on the hotbed well and about 0.3mm (Fig 3).
+3. Rotate the knob to fine tune the nozzle height, let the filament pasted on the hotbed very well (Fig 3).
 4. Watch the print result(Fig 4).
 ![](5.png)